rancher/docs/content/rancher/v2.x/en/installation/install-rancher-on-k8s/rollbacks/_index.md

   - /rancher/v2.x/en/installation/install-rancher-on-k8s/upgrades-rollbacks/rollbacks
 ---

-To roll back to Rancher v2.5.0+, use the `rancher-backup` application and restore Rancher from backup according to [this section.]({{<baseurl>}}/rancher/v2.x/en/backups/v2.5/restoring-rancher/) Rancher has to be started with the lower/previous version after a rollback using the Rancher backup operator.
+### Rolling Back to Rancher v2.2-v2.4

-To roll back to Rancher prior to v2.5, follow the procedure detailed here: [Restoring Backups — Kubernetes installs]({{<baseurl>}}/rancher/v2.x/en/backups/restorations/ha-restoration) Restoring a snapshot of the Rancher Server cluster will revert Rancher to the version and state at the time of the snapshot.
+For Rancher installed on Kubernetes, follow the procedure detailed here: [Restoring Backups for Kubernetes installs.]({{<baseurl>}}/rancher/v2.x/en/backups/restorations/ha-restoration) Restoring a snapshot of the Rancher Server cluster will revert Rancher to the version and state at the time of the snapshot.

 For information on how to roll back Rancher installed with Docker, refer to [this page.]({{<baseurl>}}/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/single-node-rollbacks)

 > Managed clusters are authoritative for their state.
 This means restoring the rancher server will not revert workload deployments or changes made on managed clusters after the snapshot was taken.

-### Rolling back to v2.0.0-v2.1.5
+### Rolling Back to v2.0.0-v2.1.5

 If you are rolling back to versions in either of these scenarios, you must follow some extra instructions in order to get your clusters working.